PX4/PX4-Autopilot/apps/README.txt

   CONFIGURED_APPS  += examples/hello system/poweroff

-Named Start-Up main() function
+Built-In Start-Up main() function
 ------------------------------
-A named application can even be used as the main, start-up entry point into your embedded software.
+A builtin application can even be used as the main, start-up entry point into your embedded software.
 When the user defines this option in the NuttX configuration file: